 Protect Yourself From COVID-19

-Coronavirus transmission can happen in a variety of ways.
+Transmission can happen in a variety of ways.
 Follow these steps to protect yourself and others against the spread of coronavirus:

 Get the Vaccine and Booster Shot